nibblegap/ecloud-selfhosting/README.md

 If you already have /e/ OS installed, you can add your selfhosting domain under

-Settings->Users & accounts->Add account->/e/ account, and choose using "Login with another account":
+Settings->Users & accounts->Add account->/e/ account, and specify your custom server URL using the "Login with another account" field.